 Here at Preen, we’re fully aware that adult life doesn’t always go as smoothly (and look as beautiful) as curated Instagram feeds.
-We all face challenges amidst all the good things.
+We all face challenges amid all the good things.
 Meet Mikka Wee, a former food editor-turned-working gal in Singapore, who’s about to share all the ups and downs that come with adulting and living.
-Welcome to Bless This Mess
+Welcome to Bless This Mess!

 I don’t know about you, but when I travel, I immediately think about the “livability” of the city or country I’m visiting.
 I guess I like finding home in unfamiliar places.
-Here’s a fun fact: the first overseas trip I paid for with my own money was Kuala Lumpur and Singapore with a group of friends.
+Here’s a fun fact: The first overseas trip I paid for with my own money was Kuala Lumpur and Singapore with a group of friends.
 This was way back in 2011, and if my memory serves me right (which I am pretty sure it does), I made it a goal of mine to move to Singapore.
 This was when I was fresh out of university, struggling with my first job.
 I was 20 years old—funny how life surprises you.

 Last week, we talked about the “offline” Camie Juan, and today, I asked if she would be glad to open up about a topic close to my heart—living in a different country, and in the Big Apple, no less.